BS in Secondary Education (SPED High and Low Incidence)

 Discover the full Bachelor of Science in Education (Secondary Education - SPED High and Low Incidence) course listing by visiting the Academic Catalog.

-Graduates are prepared for teaching opportunities across the PreK–12 spectrum.
-This program is specifically designed to meet the licensure requirements for special education teachers in Kansas.
-Given the high demand for special education professionals statewide, graduates are well-positioned to secure employment immediately upon obtaining their licensure.
+Graduates are prepared for teaching roles across the PreK–12 continuum.
+The program is designed to meet Kansas licensure requirements for special education, positioning graduates for professional practice upon completion.
+With strong statewide demand for special education educators, graduates are well‑positioned to secure employment soon after earning licensure.

 PreK–12 Special Education Teacher